jagotu/BACIL/thesis_text/thesis_text.md

 For a case study from the BACIL implementation, let's consider the design decisions behind `LocationDescriptor` and `LocationHolder`.
 Each location has a type and a value.
 While the value itself (and the type of the value) changes based on the running code, the type of the location never changes.
 This is a perfect example of two pieces of information with different dynamicity.

-Even from regular development patterns, it makes sense to divide location values and location types into separate classes - store the location type information in the metadata as a "prototype" for then creating the value storage based on it.
-In BACIL, `LocationDescriptor` contains the Type information and `LocationHolder` contains the actual values.
+Even from regular development patterns, it makes sense to divide location values and location types into separate classes - store the location type information in the metadata as a "prototype" for later creating the value storage based on it.
+In BACIL, `LocationDescriptor` contains the type information and `LocationHolder` contains the actual values.

-To work with the values, it is always necessary to know the location type (mainly to differentiate between ValueTypes and references).
+It is always necessary to know the location type to work with the values, mainly to differentiate between ValueTypes and references.
 The rule of encapsulation would dictate that the consumer doesn't need to know that there's a `LocationDescriptor` tied to the `LocationHolder`, as it's an internal detail.
 Such an implementation would look something like this:

 ```Java
 public class LocationHolder {